robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Foreign key references in the fact-table reference dimension tables.
 The dimensions represent the who, what, where,m when, how, and why of an event.

 Snowflake tables are like star tables, but more normalized.

+## Column-Oriented Storage
+Fact tables are typically massive, and much larger than dimension tables.
+They are often over 100 columns wide.
+Typical analytic queries on fact tables ignore all columns but a select few.

+Storage of fact-tables are **column-oriented**.
+All values of one row aren't stored together.
+All the values of one column are stored together.
+If each column is stored in a separate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.